-This year (2017-2018), colleges will be conducting their visits during LASSO (unless otherwise stated).
+This year (2018-2019), colleges will be conducting their visits during LASSO (unless otherwise stated).
 Only juniors and seniors will be able to attend the college visits.
-We will make announcements a week in advance of the visit, and you will need to sign up in the Counseling Office ahead of time to attend the college visit.
+The counseling office will make announcements a week in advance of the visit, and students will need to sign up in the counseling office ahead of time to attend the college visit.

 Check back here and on our bulletin board in the College and Career Center often so you don’t miss out on upcoming college visits!

 August 30th - Gordon State College September 5th - Jacksonville State College September 6th - Columbus State University September 12th - Georgia College (aka GA College & State University) September 13th - Berry College September 24th - University of Tennessee, Knoxville September 26th - Georgia Gwinnett College October 1st - University of Alabama at Birmingham October 3rd - Valdosta State University October 8th - Georgia Highlands College October 10th - University of Cincinnati October 18th - Purdue University October 31st - Sewanee: University of the South November 1st - Georgia Higlands College November 7th - The University of Alabama November 8th - Georgia Southern University

 Off campus college visits: Juniors receive one (1) excused absence when they visit a college and seniors receive two (2) excused absences for college visits.

 Visiting a college campus is one of the most exciting steps in choosing a college.
 If possible, it’s best to visit colleges before your applications are due.
 That way, you can be confident you’d be happy at any of the colleges you’re applying to.